Spectral radii for subsets of Hilbert $C^*$-modules and spectral properties of positive maps: Joint and Outer spectral radii on Hilbert C* -bimodules

 Hence the proof. \end{proof}

-The expression in \eqref{outer:eq19} provides us with a Gelfand type formula for the outer spectral radius of $G$.
-Given a tuple $G=(\xi_1,\xi_2,\ldots)\in \bigoplus\limits_{\mathbb{N}} E$, by applying the identity \eqref{outer:SpectralRadiusChar} and utilizing Friedland's result (Theorem \ref{outer:friedlandNew}) with the CP map $\tau_G$, we can drive the following two characterisations for the outer spectral radius of a set of elements in a Hilbert bimodule.
+The expression in \eqref{outer:eq19} provides a Gelfand-type formula for the outer spectral radius of $G$.
+Alternatively, we can obtain characterizations of this quantity in the spirit of the Wielandt-Friedland formula by evaluating the associated completely positive map on strictly positive elements. \begin{prop} Let $G=(\xi_1,\xi_2,\ldots)$ be a sequence of elements from a Hilbert $\mathcal{A}$--$\mathcal{A}$--bimodule $E$ such that $\sum\limits_{i=1}^\infty|\xi_i|^2$ converges.
+Then,